freedomofpress/securedrop/docs/network_firewall.rst

 ===========================

 Now that you've set up your password manager, you can move on to setting up the Network Firewall.
-You should stay logged in to your *Admin Tails USB* to access the Network Firewall's web interface for configuration.
+You should stay logged in to the *Admin Workstation* to access the Network Firewall's web interface for configuration.

 Unfortunately, due to the wide variety of firewalls that may be used, we do not provide specific instructions to cover every type or variation in